Why Remote Data Science Teams Should Use RStudio (Posit) Connect

 Much more of the world’s workforce is working remotely than ever before.
 This new normal of remote work is likely to remain the status quo even if the global pandemic situation dramatically improves.
 Data Science teams are no exception.
 Distributed teams bring unique challenges, and data science team leaders may be looking for new tools.
-In this article, we’ll explain how RStudio Connect helps organizations to properly organize data science teams and overcome the typical inefficiencies of remote work.
+In this article, we’ll explain how RStudio (Posit) Connect helps organizations properly organize remote data science teams and overcome the typical inefficiencies of remote work.
 We’ll also show you some interesting features of RStudio Connect that you might not have heard about previously.

 Some common problems for distributed teams include: